Housing Accommodation Policies and Procedures

 Dates & Deadlines for Housing Accommodation

-Housing requests must be renewed on a yearly basis by submitting request to SEAS.
+Housing requests must be renewed on a yearly basis by submitting a new Housing Accommodation Request form to SEAS and providing updated documentation as needed.

 First year students entering-Fall: